CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

   - Pass `crosschain: 0`, it returns transactions of [Inner Transfer](#inner-transfer).

 ## CPC Financial Product
+- ⚠️ Please use `com.cybavo.wallet:wallet-sdk-lib:1.2.4398` and above.
 - After deposit to CPC, users can further deposit to financial product for a period of time to get interest, the financial product can be setup on the admin panel.
 - In the following part, we will introduce necessary class and retrive data APIs first, then the operation API.

 ### Financial Product
 - The following image and table shows the mapping of product settings on the admin panel and FinancialProduct fields.